ember-template-lint/ember-template-lint/docs/rule/no-class-bindings.md

 These arguments are merged into the `class` attribute, whether or not the component is a classic component (which contains the `classNameBindings` logic).

-This rule disallows components accepting either `classBinding` or `classNameBindings`.
+This rule disallows use of `classBinding` or `classNameBindings` on components.

 ## Examples